Unique equilibrium states for flows and homeomorphisms with non-uniform structure: Weak expansivity and generating for adapted partitions

 \subsection{Approximating invariant sets with adapted partitions}

 In addition to the generating properties from the previous section, adapted partitions are useful for approximating invariant sets with Bowen balls; this will be used in the proof of uniqueness in \S\S\ref{sec:unique}--\ref{sec:ergodic}.
+The following proposition is inspired by an approximation lemma of Bowen \cite[Lemma 2]{rB73}, which plays a key role in Franco's proof.

 \begin{proposition} Let $F$ be a continuous flow on a compact metric space $X$, and suppose $\mu\in \MMM_F(X)$ is almost expansive at scale $\eps$.
 Let $\gamma \in (0,\eps/2]$, and for each $t>0$, let $\AAA_t$ be an adapted partition for a $(t,\gamma)$-separated set of maximal cardinality.
 Let $Q \subset X$ be a measurable $F$-invariant set.
 Then for every $\alpha>0$, there exists $t_0$ so that if $t\geq t_0$, we can find $U\subset \AAA_t$ such that $\mu(U\bigtriangleup Q) < \alpha$. \end{proposition} \begin{proof} If $\mu(Q)=0$ we take $U=\emptyset$, so from now on we assume $\mu(Q)>0$.
 For a set $w \subset X$ and $s\in \RR^+$, let